gregversteeg/corex_topic/readme.md

 vt.vis_rep(topic_model, column_label=words, prefix='topic-model-example')
 ```

-The [corex-topic-example notebook](https://github.com/gregversteeg/corex_topic/blob/master/examples/corex-topic-example.ipynb) gives full details and examples on how to retrieve and interpret output from the CorEx topic model.
+Full details on how to retrieve and interpret output from the CorEx topic model are given in the [example notebook](https://github.com/gregversteeg/corex_topic/blob/master/examples/corex-topic-example.ipynb).

+## Hierarchical Topic Modeling

-## Building Hierarchical Topic Models
+### Building a Hierarchical Topic Model

-It is natural and straightforward to extend the CorEx topic model to a hierarchical representation.
+For the CorEx topic model, topics are latent factors that can be expressed or not in each document.
+We can use these binary topic expressions as input for another layer of the CorEx topic model, yielding a hierarchical representation.

 ```python
 # Train the first layer